 On July 10, 1996, the Company announced the deaths of William E. Bliss, its President and Chief Executive Officer, and Lionel N. Simon, Ph.D., its Vice President, Corporate Development, in an automobile accident.
 These losses are likely to have at least a temporary adverse effect on the Company.
-Dr. Carl Thornfeldt, the Company's Chairman of the Board, has been named Acting Chief Executive Officer.
-Dr. Thornfeldt, Dr. Denis Burger, a director, Dr. Michael Francoeur, Vice President of Research and Development, and A. Richard Juelis, Vice President, Finance and Chief Financial Officer, are serving on a transition committee responsible for continuing the Company's corporate development and operations.
+Thornfeldt, the Company's Chairman of the Board, has been named Acting Chief Executive Officer.
+Dr. Thornfeldt, Dr. Denis Burger, a director, Francoeur, Vice President of Research and Development, and A. Richard Juelis, Vice President, Finance and Chief Financial Officer, are serving on a transition committee responsible for continuing the Company's corporate development and operations.
 The Company has also established a search committee, headed by Dr. Burger, has engaged Heidrick & Struggles, the executive recruiting firm which originally recruited Mr. Bliss, to conduct a nationwide search for a new Chief Executive Officer, and is in the process of interviewing several candidates for this position.
-Although the Company believes that qualified personnel will be the case, and failure to retain qualified replacement personnel in a timely manner could have a material adverse effect on the Company.
+Although the Company believes that qualified personnel will be retained to succeed Mr. Bliss, there can be no assurance that this will be the case, and failure to retain qualified replacement personnel in a timely manner could have a material adverse effect on the Company.